-Any reduction amount must be applied in accordance with the sequence of the subsections of section 19.
-Thus a debt that funded the acquisition of trading stock and which is partially reduced must first be allocated to trading stock that is held and not disposed of at the time of the debt reduction under section 19(3).
+Any reduction amount in respect of trading stock must be applied in accordance with the sequence of the subsections of section 19.
+Thus, a debt that funded the acquisition of trading stock and which is partially reduced must first be allocated to trading stock that is held and not disposed of at the time of the debt reduction under section 19(3).
 Any remaining balance of the debt reduction must then be dealt with as a recoupment under section 19(4) or (5).
-See Example 4 below.
+See Example 6.

-Example 4 - Reduction of debt that funded the acquisition of trading stock
+Example 6 - Reduction of debt that funded the acquisition of trading stock